- 4 Bedrooms

 - Check in & Check Out Key Exchange

-Put the property manager's contact information into your cell phone and wallet for easy access to answers during your trip.
+Put the property manager's contact info into your smart phone and wallet for easy access to answers throughout your trip.

 During your Stay

-- Enjoy your stay!
-Make certain to protect the property owner (and your things!) by keeping the home secured while you are away, exactly like you would in your own home.
+- Make sure you protect the property owner (and your things!) by keeping the vacation home locked up while you are away, just like you would at home.

-- Please make sure to walk through the rental one last time and check for damages.
-When possible, do this walk-out inspection with the property manager present.
-If the property owner is not available, be sure to take photos of the property to record its condition.
+- Make a point to walk through the rental home one last time and check for damages.
+If possible, do this walk-out assessment with the property owner present.
+If the property owner is not available, you'll want to take photos of the property to record its condition.